-Three things are happening when you are making decisions.
-They are: your intuition, rational thinking, and what we will call "other factors".
+Three things are happening when you are make decisions.

 1) Intuition.
 Your intuition is something that you are born with (the Gemorah says that women have more "Bina" than do men which would suggest that intuition is innate in the person).
 Of course, you can develop your intuitive abilities through knowledge about the subject you have to decide on and through experience dealing with it.

 Your intuition "speaks" to you through a feeling.
 Many people are not consciously aware of these feelings and are unaware of what their intuition is telling them.

 2) Rational Thinking.
 The second consideration can be used as a check on your intuition.
 For instance: Are you aware of and have you considered all of the options?
 Have you thought about how this decision will affect other people in your life and other areas of your life? .

 3) Other Factors.
 Decision making would not be so complicated if it were only a synthesis of intuition and rational thinking.
 However, we are influenced by a number of other elements.
 These include our personal values, our beliefs about the world, our beliefs about ourselves, the opinions and actions of people we associate with and live with, our personality traits ("Middos"), etc.

 As an example, imagine you are looking to buy a home.
 There are several choices you are considering.
 In making such a decision there are a number of factors you would want to consider.
 These might include if you can find a home that suits your needs, who are the neighbors, how convenient is it for you, etc. Lets say you are seriously thinking about a certain neighborhood, but there is only one problem.
 You don't really know anyone there.
 Some of the other choices you were considering were slightly less desirable, but you had friends in those areas.